Emurasoft/emurasoft.github.io/en/dlg/sort_sel/index.md

 Specifies a string as a separator when sorting a selection.

-## Detect separator automatically check box
+## Detect separator automatically checkbox

 If this is checked, this dialog box detects the separator, and updates the **Separator** text box.

-## Remove duplicate split strings check box
+## Remove duplicate split strings checkbox

 If this is checked, EmEditor removes duplicate split strings.

-## Sort split strings check box
+## Sort split strings checkbox

 If this is checked, EmEditor sorts split strings with the specified sort condition.